solana-developers/github-workflows/README.md

 2. Run anchor tests

 Note: The anchor tests use solana-test-validator which does not work in act docker container on mac because of AVX dependency.
-Wither run them in github, locally without docker or open PR to fix it.
-I couldnt find a nice way to fix it.
+Either run them in github, locally without docker or open PR to fix it.
+I couldnt find a nice way to make local-test-validator run in act.
 You can adjust the workflow to run your specific tests as well.

 ```bash